MIPU-MPH/i-nergy/README.md

 API Rest Methods exposed are the following:

 ## TRAIN AND PREDICT
-    This method docen't save the data passed and the model, train the data and give predistion values based on train set. http://<local host>:8889/inergy/api/v1/TR_mtbt/TrainAndPredict/
+    This method doesn't save the data passed and the model, train the data and give predistion values based on train set.
+    POST METHOD:  http://<local host>:8889/inergy/api/v1/TR_mtbt/TrainAndPredict/
-    - In the body, spcify the 4 Temperatires data in a json format:
+    - In the body, specify the 4 Temperatires data in a json format:
         {"data":
             [
                     {"Temperature_B": 77.9897290650309,